WZhaoKe/aegpwb/doc/SolverUserManual.md

 order correction.
 This formula is also used to estimate the frequency of the first and sixtieth modes, `f_1` and `f_60`.
-For the `'Cuboid'` type exact mode frequencies are calculated for the lowest 1000 modes and the number of modes and modeDEnsity is then smoothly matched onto the Weyl estimate for higher frequencies.
+For the `'Cuboid'` type exact mode frequencies are calculated for the lowest 1000 modes and the number of modes and mode density is then smoothly matched onto the Weyl estimate for higher frequencies.

 ## Outputs